 How about not leaving the house at all but staying in bed most of the day?
 That’s an option.

 I do that every now and then.
-I take a shower in the morning, then get back to my PJ’s, make breakfast and crawl into bed – but with my computer.
+I take a shower in the morning, put on fresh PJ’s, make breakfast and crawl into bed with my computer or a book.

 Anyone who travels for work, or works to get to travel, is familiar with the hotel room office established in bed.
 There may be remainings of coffee and snacks ordered from the room service a little bit at a time now floating all over the bedside tables that are almost always too small for this task.